 What is a sinking fund?

-Some service charges include contributions to a reserve or sinking fund that is used to cover large one-off bills should major renovations be required.
-Find out if any major work is planned and confirm whether the sinking fund is sufficient to cover the costs.
-Additional costs would be shared between the leaseholders and would add a premium to your service charge.
+Most service charges include contributions to a reserve or sinking fund that is used to cover large one-off bills should major renovations be required.

 Are there any other charges?